Are you currently standing in your bathroom searching online for a quick alternative to shaving cream? If so, then use one of these handy substitutes:

 Once you have finished shaving, consider the following:

-- Clean Your Face Thoroughly: Especially important if you used a product like coconut oil.
+- Clean Your Face Thoroughly: Especially important if you use a product like a coconut oil.
 This will help to prevent acne or oily skin.

 Completely Different Alternatives